leozimmerman/ofxAudioAnalyzer/README.md

   OSX & Linux - OF 0.9.3 - 64 bits compilation.

+  Tested with OSX 10.11.6 and Ubuntu 14.04

 ## Dependencies
-  For playing and analyzing audio files (ofSoundPlayerExtended), [ofxAudioDecoder](https://github.com/kylemcdonald/ofxAudioDecoder) addon is needed.
+  For playing and analyzing audio files (ofSoundPlayerExtended), [ofxAudioDecoder](https://github.com/kylemcdonald/ofxAudioDecoder) addon is needed for OSX.
 The examples in this repository were built using this fork of the addon: https://github.com/leozimmerman/ofxAudioDecoder

 ## Usage